tinymce/tinymce-docs/components/dialog/components.md

 ### Tabpanel

 A **Tabpanel -** is similar to a Panel, where it can holder other components.
 TabPanel is a layout component that will separate sections using tabs.
 Each tab is a panel that can hold different components.
-A dialog body configuration must begin with either a Panel or a TabPanel
+A dialog body configuration must begin with either a Panel or a TabPanel.

 ```js
     {